libraab/NetPractice/README.md

 Ok this level is the most tricky one.
 Let's try to achieve a goal at a time.
 ![level9-blank](https://user-images.githubusercontent.com/81954460/155989195-c28c2cc9-a9df-47d4-bc10-e4e7f5274961.png)
 Goal (1) --> First goal: meson needs to communicate with ion.
-- Start on clean sheet.
+- First thing first 🧹
 - B1 (ion) & A1 (meson) & R11 are in the same network.
 Give them the same mask as R11.
 - Give to B1 & A1 & R11 the following IP (20.0.0.1 & 20.0.0.2 & 20.0.0.3).
 - Put "default" in the left sections of ion & meson's routes.